 - Be responsible to direct the employment process, employment interviews, hiring / non-renewal / dismissal recommendations, evaluations, training, discipline, counseling, mentoring, etc. of regional UniServ division personnel within an assigned UniServ region.

-- Work with the assistant executive director and the other UniServ regional directors to provide efficient and meaningful service to members and affiliate leaders through the UniServ program.
+- Work with the deputy executive director and the other UniServ regional directors to provide efficient and meaningful service to members and affiliate leaders through the UniServ program.

 - Direct, supervise, and promote NJEA membership and organizing activities within an assigned UniServ region.